 The stock condition data we hold is a key part of the investment plan.
-As part of the wider investment plan we have developed a plan for other areas, specifically:
+To develop the investment plan further we will need to gather more data on specific areas.
+This plan identifies a number of actions that involve gathering that additional data, specifically: